Theme Hospital: Ports and re-releases

 A PlayStation port of Theme Hospital was developed by Krisalis Software and released by Electronic Arts in 1998.
 The PlayStation version was released as a download on the PlayStation 3 and PlayStation Portable from PlayStation Store in Europe on 31 January 2008, in North America on 31 August 2010, and in Japan on 28 October 2009.
+Later PlayStation Vita version become available on PSN exclusively for Japan.
 This version is no longer available for purchase in Europe since September 2014, after becoming free for a short period of time.
 A Sega Saturn version (titled Sim Hospital as of October 1995) was in development and due for release in mid-1996, but was cancelled.

 In 2012, Theme Hospital was re-released on the digital distribution service GOG.com.
 In January 2015, Origin distributed Theme Hospital free for a limited time through their "On the House" programme.
 It was distributed a second time through the "On the House" programme in September the same year, as a temporary replacement to Command & Conquer: Red Alert 2 due to an excessive number of requests for the latter.
 It was released a third time in selected countries in 2017 from 7 March to 17 May as a replacement for Syberia 2.

 An open-source remake, CorsixTH, improves the original game with features such as modern OS support, higher screen resolutions and a level editor.
 CorsixTH is available under the MIT Licence, and in 2012, a version was released on Android, available on the Google Play Store.